Building Character through Vicarious Learning in Child Behavior

 Kids with strong Character skills enjoy better mental health and well-being, as well as higher income and educational levels later in life.
 It matters!

-Our Learn with Sesame Street social-emotional learning program gives kids access to engaging, effective Character-building content created by Begin and Sesame Workshop.
+Our Learn with Sesame Street by Begin social-emotional learning program gives kids access to engaging, effective Character-building content created by Begin and Sesame Workshop.

 It includes a kid-safe, ad-free, replayable app full of engaging games, original classes with Elmo and friends, videos from Sesame Workshop, and a Grown-Up Guide by Begin to help parents understand what their kids are learning and how to reinforce it.